Falesco

-Riccardo Cotarella is assisted by winemaker Pier Paolo Chiasso.

-The wines
+Wines

 Falesco does not utilize heavily planted, traditional Italian grape varieties such as Canaiolo and Trebbiano in its higher-quality wines.
 Although these varieties produce excellent yields, the winery maintains that the quality of the wines made from those varieties are not great.
 Breaking with Italian tradition, "they planted the best clones of Merlot available" to produce a wine they call "Montiano".
 Wine writer Lawrence Osborne has called Montiano a "globally significant wine."

-Next, they bought a large hillside vineyard south of Orvieto which is planted in Cabernet Sauvignon.
-From these vines, they produce their wine called "Marciliano".

 The winery also produces a distinctive local white wine called Est!
 Est!!
 Est!!! di Montefiascone.